 - Average pay increase over a bachelor’s degree.

 The payoff for undergraduate business majors is hardly shabby to begin with.
-According to a recent report from the National Association of Colleges and Employers (NACE), the average salary is $54,000.
-Payday can easily hit $60,000 at top-ranked schools.
+According to a report from the National Association of Colleges and Employers (NACE), the average salary is $54,000.
+Pay can easily hit $60,000 with a degree from a top-ranked school.
 But, according to the Graduate Management Admissions Council, getting an entry-level MBA job is like getting a $45,000 raise from your undergraduate B-school job.

 - Specialization in business skill sets.

 While most 20-year-old undergraduates may have a vague idea of what they wish to do in the workforce, an MBA student usually has a more definite goal in mind.
 With real-world experience by their side, they may want to gain more competitive training in concentrations like entrepreneurship, healthcare, technology, and other MBA fields.

 As MBA programs increasingly embrace diversity, admissions officers know that students from non-business backgrounds can bring tremendous value and insights to the table.